The Best Fall Drink Pumpkin Hot Chocolate

 Warm it gently

-Place the saucepan over medium heat, whisking constantly so everything combines and stays smooth.
+Next, place the saucepan over medium heat, whisking constantly so that everything combines and stays smooth.

 Heat until hot, not boiling

-Continue warming until the mixture is hot and the sugar has fully dissolved — about 5 to 7 minutes.
-Do not let it boil.
-Stir in the vanilla extract.
+Then continue warming until the mixture is hot and the sugar has fully dissolved — about 5 to 7 minutes.
+However, do not let it boil.
+Finally, stir in the vanilla extract.

 Remove from heat